ancient-military-history

 Materials and Construction Techniques

 Metal components were added to reinforce weak points.
 Bronze or iron rims prevented the edges from splitting when struck by swords or axes.
 A central metal boss, or umbo, deflected spear thrusts and provided a striking surface for offensive shoving.
 The Roman scutum featured a metal boss and a rim of iron or bronze, with a curved shape that deflected projectiles and provided exceptional coverage from neck to knee.
 Some shields were entirely faced with bronze sheets, though these were heavy and often reserved for elite units or ceremonial use.
+The material choices reflected the available metallurgy and the specific threats a soldier expected to face.

 Regional Variations

-The Greek aspis (also called the hoplon) was a large, round shield measuring roughly 90 centimeters in diameter.
+The Greek aspis was a large, round shield measuring roughly 90 centimeters in diameter.
 Its concave shape allowed the bearer to rest the rim on the shoulder, transferring weight and reducing fatigue during prolonged engagements.
 The grip system was distinctive: the left forearm passed through a central band called the porpax, while the hand gripped a cord or strap near the rim.
 This arrangement locked the shield in place and made it effective for shoving in the phalanx formation.
 On the walls, the aspis provided excellent protection for the upper body, allowing hoplites to lean over the parapet and strike downward at attackers while remaining covered.

 The Roman scutum was a semi-cylindrical shield measuring about 1.2 meters tall and 75 centimeters wide.
 Its curved form was a major innovation: incoming arrows and stones would glance off the surface rather than transferring full impact.
 The scutum was built from three layers of plywood, covered with canvas and leather, and edged with metal.
 This construction was both strong and lightweight, weighing around 10 kilograms.
 In wall defense, the scutum was ideal for forming the testudo formation, where soldiers interlocked their shields to create a protective shell against projectiles and incendiaries hurled from above or from siege engines.
+The World History Encyclopedia offers detailed analysis of the scutum's construction and tactical use.

 Celtic and Germanic tribes typically used long, oval or rectangular shields with a central wooden spine.
 These shields were often larger than the Roman scutum, providing full body coverage but with less curvature.
 The central spine added rigidity and allowed the shield to be used aggressively as a striking surface.
 On city walls, these shields excelled at covering the gaps between crenellations and could be angled to deflect missiles in multiple directions.
+Their size was advantageous for protecting multiple soldiers in confined spaces.

 Tactical Formations and Shield Usage on the Walls